kunzhan/VCHN/README.md

 # Experiments
 - For different data sets and different label rates, we set different numbers of pseudo-labels and filtering strengths.
 - The parameter setting and the command to run the code are as follows:
+- Results Repoted in folder `./log` are not the final results since some parameters are changed after this verstion, e.g. the head number.

 ## Three heads
 - For Cora with verification: